The SkyRunner can make you feel like James Bond - and who doesn't want that?

 The dream of having a car capable of comfortable day-to-day driving and winged sky soaring has been part of the American psyche for generations.

 Until recently, this ambitious goal has been out of reach.
-Soon, though, the wealthiest among us will be able to achieve this lofty goal, as SkyRunner is set to unveil its flying car, capable of all-terrain driving and actual flight.
+Now, though, the wealthiest among us will be able to achieve this lofty goal, as SkyRunner is unveiling its flying car, capable of all-terrain driving and actual flight.

 SkyRunner designed the car to appeal to rescue teams and recreational enthusiasts alike with its reflex paraglide wing technology that allows it to transform from car to aircraft in three minutes.